caiohamamura/C-TestWatcher/README.md

 # C-TestWatcher
-This is a powershell script for watching a solution folder for *.cs file changes and running unit tests.
+This is a powershell script for watching a solution folder for *.cs (uses FileSystemWatcher) file changes and running unit tests.

 ##Requirements
  - Windows with powershell